What is Philosophy?

 Unlike other fields of study, philosophy pursues fundamental questions in every dimension of human life.
 Philosophy develops our capacity for seeing the world from different perspective and deepens our sense of the meaning and variety of human experience.

-Philosophy is inescapable, because all thoughtful persons confront philosophical question or other, and nearly everyone is guided by philosophical assumptions, even if unconsciously.
+Philosophy is inescapable, because all thoughtful persons confront philosophical questions at some point in their lives, and nearly everyone is guided by philosophical assumptions, even if unconsciously.

 As the systematic study of ideas and issues, philosophy may examine concepts and views drawn from many perspective and fields.

-For more information on philosophy in general, see the American Philosophical Association's Philosophy: A Brief Guide for Undergraduates and The Philosophy Major,
+For more information on philosophy in general, see the American Philosophical Association's Philosophy: A Brief Guide for Undergraduates and The Philosophy Major at www.apaonline.org .